madbomb122/BlackViperScript/README.md

 **A:** You can also PM me on reddit or email me
          1. reddit /u/madbomb122 [https://www.reddit.com/user/madbomb122](https://www.reddit.com/user/madbomb122)
          2. You can email me @ madbomb122@gmail.com.
 **Note** Before contacting me, please make sure you have ALL the needed files and the size is right (Look above under requirements).

+**Q:** Can I run the script on newer/older builds then indicated?
+**A:** Yes/No, you will get a build check error..
+It just wont change any new services (if any) and any default services settings changed from will set incorrectly.

 **Q:** *BLAH* isn't working after I used your script.
 **A:** Check over what services were changed and make sure it isn't tied to your issue.
 **Example** `WlanSvc` is disabled when using safe/tweaked on desktops (but not laptops/tables).
 This service is needed for wifi on your computer.

 **Q:** Can I use a Backup File(s) on another computer?
 **A:** You can use/load them on another computer, but be careful.
 **Note** I would NOT use the reg file on another computer, since it may not all the same services.

 **Q:** The Run button is disabled what do I do?
 **A:** Look in the script option and skip the appropriate check (Build for Build, Edition for Edition).

 **Q:** I am getting 'Run is Disabled due to Edition check' can you help?
 **A:** Double check the requirements above, If you meet them.
 Please run the script with the switch '-diagf' or click the 'Show Diagnostic' in Script's GUI.
 With the Result given and post it as an issue or E-Mail me the information

 **Q:** The script wont run, can you help me?
 **A:** Yes, but first if you are using automation.. turn off automation and see if it gives and error that you can correct.

 **Q:** Please E-Mail me or Post an Issue, if you are getting an Edition error when running Home/Pro?
 **A:** Please Provide the information the screen give, Until then use -secp (for Pro) or -sech (for Home), Thanks.